Chart Color Schemes

 Population

-Population growth drivers in Queanbeyan are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Queanbeyan are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, the suburb of Queanbeyan's population is estimated at around 6,471 as of Nov 2025.
-This reflects an increase of 62 people (1.0%) since the 2021 Census, which reported a population of 6,409 people.
-The change is inferred from the resident population of 6,463, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 42 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,311 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 73.0% of overall population gains during recent periods.
+Queanbeyan's population, as of Nov 2025, is estimated at around 6,474 people.
+This reflects a growth of 65 individuals (1.0%) since the 2021 Census, which recorded a population of 6,409.
+The increase is inferred from AreaSearch's estimation of the resident population at 6,467 in Jun 2024 and the validation of 42 new addresses since the Census date.
+This results in a density ratio of 2,312 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 73.0% to overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, a significant population increase in the top quartile of regional areas nationally is forecast, with the suburb expected to increase by 1,835 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 27.7% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the Queanbeyan statistical area (Lv2) is forecasted to increase by 1,835 persons, reflecting a total increase of 27.7% over the 17-year period.

 Frequently Asked Questions - Population